Epiphone DR-100 (Dreadnought) Acoustic Guitar Ultimate Review

 Epiphone DR-100 Review

 If you are looking for an Epiphone DR-100 review before buying it, you are in the right place!
-The DR-100 Acoustic Guitar (Dreadnought) is Epiphone’s best selling acoustic guitar till date.
-The sound quality of DR-100 is massive, and the build also makes it easily admirable.
-The DR-100 is suitable for all genre of music from country to rock to folk, it just keeps counting.
+The DR-100 Acoustic Guitar (Dreadnought) is Epiphone’s best-selling acoustic guitar.
+The sound quality of the guitar is massive, and the build also makes it easily admirable.
+The DR-100 is suitable for all genres of music, from country to rock to folk; it just keeps counting.

-The lists of music legends associated with the Epiphone brand is remarkable.
-Country greats like Hank Garland, bluesman John Lee Hooker, Beatles’ bassist extraordinaire Paul McCartney all fell in love with the Epiphone series.
+The list of music legends associated with the Epiphone brand is remarkable.
+Country greats like Hank Garland, bluesman John Lee Hooker, and Beatles’ bassist extraordinaire Paul McCartney all fell in love with the Epiphone series.
 The Epiphone could be heard on albums by Gary Clark, Jr, Zack Wylde, Machine Head, The Waco Brothers, Radio Head, Paul Simon, The Strokes, Slash, Jeff Waters, and Paul Weller.

-I wasn’t too impressed with default tunings of the guitar when I first received it, it didn’t sound exactly as I heard before opting to buy it, but after tuning it to fit the sound I wanted, I was impressed.
+I wasn’t too impressed with the default tunings of the guitar when I first received it, it didn’t sound exactly as I heard before opting to buy it, but after tuning it to fit the sound I wanted, I was impressed.
 My candid advice to anyone who purchases any guitar is always to tune it to their satisfaction before use.

-Putting several factors into considerations, I singled out the Epiphone DR-100 to be one of the best guitars I have I have used.
+Considering several factors, I singled out the Epiphone DR-100 as one of the best guitars I have used.
 I decided to review this guitar because it was helpful to other users and me.
 Just relax, and take a sip while I prove to you why it is a safe bet.

 Epiphone DR-100 Review: Build Quality

 Since Spruce grows with age, be rest assured that guitars made with Spruce sound better and better the more you play them.
-Just like wine taste better with age!
+Just like wine tastes better with age!
 It comes with a pickguard and a truss rod which can always be adjusted to prevent bend in the Guitar, which results from lying idle for long periods.

 The Spruce is commonly known for the clear fundamental harmonics it possesses, and that makes every guitar made of Spruce Tonewood to be top-notch.
 In making excellent acoustics, the importance of Spruce Tonewood cannot be underestimated.

 Their hollow body usually characterizes acoustic guitars.
 The Body of the Epiphone DR-100 is made of Mahogany-known for its beauty, color, and durability.
-When I received my guitar, the first action I took was to place it on my arms to see the level of comfort of which I was satisfied with.
-Although, the guitar was a bit heavier at first but the neck was slimmer.
+When I received my guitar, the first action I took was to place it on my arms to see the level of comfort with which I was satisfied.
+Although the guitar was a bit heavier initially, the neck was slimmer.

 The Epiphone DR-100 guitar is 25.5 inches wide, 5.5 inches thick, and 42 inches long.
 DR-100 features a mahogany neck, a classic dreadnaught mahogany body with a Spruce top.

 The reddish-brown timber of mahogany clearly describes the artistic nature of the guitar.
 The durability could also be traced to the mahogany.
 On the wood hardness scale, mahogany ranks about 6 to 10.
-Over the years, the body and neck of classics such the Les Paul Jr., Les Paul Special, and SG were made of mahogany, giving you an insight on what to expect from the DR-100.
+Over the years, the body and neck of classics such as the Les Paul Jr., Les Paul Special, and SG were made of mahogany, giving you an insight into what to expect from the DR-100.

-The body of Epiphone DR-100 is characteristically rich, warm and resonant.
+The body of the Epiphone DR-100 is characteristically rich, warm, and resonant.
 It sticks to the arm without any form of discomfort.
 The neck has a slip-taper shape that promotes speed while reducing playing fatigue.
 To a large extent, the little neck enhances its playability.

 The neck has a rosewood fingerboard with 20 frets on it.
 The 14-degree headstock is lovely; it gives more pressure to the nut.
 The hardware of DR-100 is made of nickel.
-It’s important to know that Nickel is characterized by its strength, ductility, and resistance to heat and corrosion.
+It’s important to know that Nickel is characterized by its strength, flexibility, and resistance to heat and corrosion.

 The machine head features die-cast premium tuners.
 The Epiphone DR-100 has a rosewood fingerboard and a rosewood bridge, which produce a great acoustic tone.
-The fingerboard features Pearloid dots fret markers as well as Epiphone’s iconic ‘dove wing.’
-The carved rosewood bridge really matches the price, not bad in any way.
-The beauty scale is 25.5″, the nuts (1.69″), while the Slim taper neck is completely glued into the body.
+The fingerboard features Pearloid dots fret markers and Epiphone’s iconic ‘dove wing.’
+The carved rosewood bridge matches the price; not harmful in any way.
+The beauty scale is 25.5″, the nuts (1.69″), while the Slim taper neck is wholly glued into the body.

-The tampered fingerboard makes it easy for just anyone to move his/her hands across the frets.
+The tampered fingerboard makes it easy for anyone to move their hands across the frets.
 The presence of the Rosewood gives the extra fingerboard durability.

 Epiphone DR100 Review: Sound Quality

-The quality of sound produced by Epiphone DR-100 is astonishing and beautiful provided you get your tunings right.
+The quality of sound produced by the Epiphone DR-100 is astonishing and beautiful, provided you get your tunings right.
 Once you’ve got the right tune, it takes you on an incredible ride; you wouldn’t even imagine it could.

-The chords are kind of cool without buzzing; most chorded songs sound good on it.
-Although they seem sturdy the sound is excellent.
+The chords are cool without buzzing; most chorded songs sound good.
+Although they seem sturdy, the sound is excellent.
 Epiphone DR-100 delivers satisfactory resonance and produces higher-end notes and lovely acoustic sounds.

-Epiphone DR100 Review: Pros and Cons
+Epiphone DR100 Review: Pros And Cons

 The strings are pretty right to produce any sound you desire, but they must be classy enough.
 The durability of the DR-100 cannot be disputed, as the Spruce Tonewood gets better with age.

 If you have been searching for an affordable quality guitar, the Epiphone DR-100 is the right pick.
 I strongly recommend this guitar based on my personal experience with it.
 If you like my review, share it with your friend!